adobeio/adobeio-documentation/README.md

 ### Administrative Privileges

-You will also need administrative entitlements for the following:
+You will also need administrative permissions for the following:
 * Adobe Analytics
 * Your enterprise organization
 * AEM, if using that service to connect to Analytics

-After requesting administrative entitlements, watch for an email from Adobe Systems Incorporated, as shown:
+If you do not have administrative permissions, please contact ioevents-beta@adobe.com.
+After requesting administrative permissions, watch for an email from Adobe Systems Incorporated, as shown:

 ![admin rights 2](https://user-images.githubusercontent.com/29133525/30258738-46dfb044-9679-11e7-9d0b-f724c32dacac.png)